 As expected, all this new technology does come at a premium price.
-You won’t get much change out of $1,500 for a top of the range bow.
-(That does not include any accessories such as sight, stabilisers, etc.)
+You won’t get much change out of $1,500 for a top of the range bow (plus you’ll need to pay extra for accessories such as sight, stabilisers, arrows, quiver, etc.).

 Compound bow risers (Pic.
 3) are made from machined aluminium to decrease weight and maintain accurate geometry.
 The limbs are accurately aligned in the attached limb pockets.
 The grip is detachable and a variety of grip shapes are available.
 There are ‘Carbonite’ limbs available.
 These are laminated with ‘Syntactic Foam’ laminations and carbon fibre laminations to give lightness and strength, as well as, stability in varying weather conditions.